<?xml version="1.0" encoding="utf-8"?>

 FAQs

-Why is segmentation important?
+Why is customer segmentation important for product design?